View on GitHub

 Image Credits: Dennis Mronga, DFKI

-The idea is define a set of feedback controllers around an optimization problem.
+The idea is to define a set of feedback controllers around an optimization problem.
 Each controller regulates a certain task, the control output is fed into the cost function of the optimization problem, typically a quadratic program, and thus minimized during execution.
 In each control cycle …

 WBC is used for…